Guarantee

 What the guarantee does not cover:

-Environmental issues – Setting a piano near an open widow, next to an exterior door or directly in front of a furnace vent can cause a piano to go out of tune quickly.
-Also moving a piano from one room to another, or worse, moving a piano from one house to another can readily put it out of tune.
+Environmental issues – Opening windows near a piano or placing it next to an exterior door or directly in front of a furnace vent can cause it to go out of tune more quickly.
+Likewise, moving a piano from one room to another, or worse, from one house to another, can easily put it out of tune.

-If you just bought a piano, it’s best to move it to where you want it and then allow it to acclimate to its new environment for about a week before having it tuned.
+If you just bought a piano, it’s best to move it to its permanent location and allow it to acclimate to its new environment for about a week before having it tuned.